rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

          ['d']));
 ```

 The domain code for a memoized, Curried Fibonacci follows.
-The parameter `a` is the _accumulator_, _associator_, or memo, whatever word you like best.
+The parameter `a` is the _accumulator_, _associator_, or memo table, whatever word you like best.
 This is easiest to read (and to write) from the bottom up.
 It looks horrendous, but it isn't really.

 ```{code-cell} ipython3
 DEFINE('fib_fast',